-Important tax dates for 2024
+Important tax dates for 2026

 Like all wealth planning, tax planning is not simply a one-and-done exercise.
-Instead, it involves ongoing annual planning and review with your wealth and tax professionals, considering your particular facts and circumstances as they change and evolve.
-Tax deadlines are an essential part of tax planning.
+Instead, it involves ongoing annual planning and review with your wealth and tax advisors, considering your particular facts and circumstances as they change and evolve.
+Tax dates and deadlines are an essential part of tax planning.
+Here are some general important tax dates to consider:

-As of January 1, 2024
+As of January 1, 2026

 Quarter 1